astronomer/docs/learn/rerunning-dags.md

 ---
-title: "Rerun Airflow DAGs and tasks"
+title: "Rerun Apache Airflow® DAGs and tasks"
 sidebar_label: "Rerun DAGs and tasks"
-description: "How to configure retries, catchup, backfill, and clear task instances in Airflow."
+description: "How to configure retries, catchup, backfill, and clear task instances in Apache Airflow®."
 id: rerunning-dags
 ---